SoftBankRoboticsTraining/pepper-chatbot-api/source/index.html.md

     - 'Music Boxes'
     - 'Arcadia dance' - CURRENTLY UNAVAILABLE

-  B.) To initiate a random game, under the 'Response' section, select 'Custom Payload' and enter the following:
+  B.) To initiate a random game, under the 'Responses' section, select 'Custom Payload' and enter the following:
   {
     "payloadType": "action",